 These experiences didn’t have to be complex.
 In fact, the first layer two experience was simply the existence of Etherscan, the smart contract explorer nearly all Ethereum users have grown to depend on.
 Techie power users could go to Etherscan and read directly from the CryptoKitty smart contract to inspect their kitties.

-The first novel layer two experience was KittyHats, a set of ERC20 tokens that allowed you to accessorize your kitties.
+A novel layer two experience was KittyHats, a set of ERC20 tokens that allowed you to accessorize your kitties.
 In theory, KittyHats drove up the value of individual kitties because now there was another thing you could do with them — but it was difficult to measure this impact and the experience was relatively isolated (it required downloading a chrome extension and accessorizing on a separate website).
 Perhaps, had the CryptoKitties team embraced KittyHats more fully by showing their accessories “natively” on the CryptoKitties website, KittyHats could have pioneered the first layer two business model.

 Another layer two experience was marketplaces.
 I co-founded OpenSea with the idea that a generic layer two experience around trading games might contribute.
 But it’s worth noting that OpenSea also failed to capture or contribute significant value to the CryptoKitties ecosystem.
 At the time, it simply didn’t provide enough additional liquidity to be interesting.